 You can find vitamin C in sweet potato, capsicum, broccoli, kiwi fruit, berries and citrus.

-Ditch the soft drink and juice
+6. Drinking too much soft drink and juice

 Soft drink and juice are extremely high in sugar.
 Sugar is digested quickly into your body which means, you get a quick rush of energy, followed by a quick slump.
 This will also make you crave more sugary foods and drinks!
 Swap soft drink for sparkling water.

 Try out our fruit-infused sparkling water options instead

 A huge 80% of Australian’s are dehydrated.
 Dehydration is a major cause of fatigue, headaches, mood swings, dizziness and many other issues.
 It’s an easy fix – drink more water!
 Make sure you are constantly sipping on water throughout the day to avoid dehydration.

 Aim for 2L per day.
 Keep a drink bottle on you everywhere you go!